ErnaO/Cleaning_CourseProject/CodeBook.md

 The first two variables are
 SubjectID: running from 1:30, a combination of the original train and test set

 Activity: describing 6 activities:
-...LAYING
+   LAYING
-...SITTING
+   SITTING
-...STANDING
+   STANDING
-...WALKING
+   WALKING
-...WALKING_DOWNSTAIRS
+   WALKING_DOWNSTAIRS
-...WALKING_UPSTAIRS
+   WALKING_UPSTAIRS

 Each subject performed the activity several times.
 For 180 these combinations (30 subjects with 6 activities) we were interested in the averages of the mean() and std() of the following variables: tBodyAcc-XYZ